ErickZR750/Frederick-Kurniawan-Pong/README.md

+Assignment is over.
+Once again I failed to become a Programmer.

 <h1>AGC Batch #5 in 2D Programming</h1>
 This is an assignment in my AGC's session from November 20th to December 20th, 2023.
 Currently tasked to recreate a video game called "Pong."
 <br>